Top Model. Zostań modelką season 2

 Top Model.
 Zostań modelką, Cycle 2 (Polish for Top Model.
 Become a Model) is the second Cycle of an ongoing reality documentary based on Tyra Banks' America's Next Top Model that pits contestants from Poland against each other in a variety of competitions to determine who will win the title of the next Polish Top Model and a lucrative modeling contract with NEXT Model Management as well as an appearance on the cover of the Polish issue of Glamour and a nationwide Max Factor campaign in hopes of a successful future in the modeling business.
 The competition was hosted by Polish-born model Joanna Krupa who served as the lead judge alongside fashion designer Dawid Woliński, journalist Karolina Korwin-Piotrowska and photographer Marcin Tyszka.

 The international destinations this cycle were Paris and Mombasa.
-The winner of the competition was 19-year-old Olga Kaczyńska from Wroclaw.
+The winner of the competition was 19-year-old Olga Kaczyńska from Wrocław.